Aloha, Scooby-Doo!

 Aloha, Scooby-Doo! is a 2005 American animated adventure film, and the eighth in a series of direct-to-video animated films based on the Scooby-Doo Saturday morning cartoons.
-It was produced and completed in 2004 by Warner Bros.
+It was produced in 2004 by Warner Bros.
 Animation and released on February 8, 2005, by Warner Bros.
-Family Entertainment, though it featured a copyright logo for Hanna-Barbera Cartoons at the end.
+Family Entertainment.
 The film aired on Cartoon Network on May 13, 2005.

 It is also Ray Bumatai's last performance before his death in October 2005.
 This film and Scooby-Doo and the Cyber Chase were the first Scooby-Doo films to be re-released on Blu-ray, on April 5, 2011.